 Generally, puppies can hold it for one hour per every month of age (so a three-month-old puppy can wait three hours to pee).
 Here are common time limits for puppies of different ages:

-- 8-10 weeks: 1 hour or less.
+- 8–10 weeks: One hour or less.
 Puppies this young simply can’t hold their urine for more than an hour, and even that is pushing it, sometimes!
-You might start crate training at this age, but you can’t leave a young puppy in a crate for long periods; he’ll wet his bed (a lot!)
+You might start crate training at this age, but you can’t leave a young puppy in a crate for long periods; they’ll wet their bed (a lot!)

-- 10-12 weeks: Bladder capacity is increasing, but 2 hours is still the longest that most puppies can hold it at this stage.
+- 10-12 weeks: Bladder capacity is increasing, but two hours is still the longest that most puppies can hold it at this stage.

 - 3-6 months: At this point, consider the one hour per month rule.
 Three-month-old puppies can wait for three hours, four-month-old puppies for four hours, and so on.